-The government of Mexico requires that companies submit a set of reports to meet the legal requirements of Electronic Accounting (or eAccounting, as it is commonly called).
+The government of Mexico, by the means of Servicio de Administración Tributaria (SAT), requires that companies submit a set of reports to meet the legal requirements of Electronic Accounting (or eAccounting, as the legal requirement is commonly called).

 To report eAccounting with Advanced Compliance Reporting (ACR), you can use the following set of reports: